 The main entrance at Tor 2 (Gate 2) has a small shop with the kind of souvenirs you’d expect when a cemetery meets Vienna’s indigenous pessimism and macabre sense of humour.
 You can also pick up an English-language guide to the Ehrengräber there.

 A bus service operates inside the cemetery itself, and you can borrow ebikes.
-We chose to walk around (everything is flat with clear and well-kept paths and roads).
+We always walk around; everything is flat with clear and well-kept paths and roads.

 How to get to the Zentralfriedhof